TomConlin/trouble_w_triples/README.md

-This README is an attempt to replicate processes which took place an actual machine over the last year or so within this Docker image now.
+This README is an attempt to replicate processes occurring on a local server during 2013-2014 within this Docker image now.

-To replicate this process with current data from the three repositories.instead of the canned snapshots found in the directory 'rawdata' please see the ~Fetch_repositories.txt~.
+To replicate this process with current data from the three repositories instead of the canned snapshots found in the directory 'rawdata' please see the Fetch_repositories.txt.
 (You will need more disk storage space than this Docker image has.)

+There are many excellent tutorials on starting up a Docker image which will amount to installing Docker then issuing a variant (as root or with sudo) of:

+   docker pull tomc/trouble_w_triples
+   docker run -i -t timc/trouble_w_triples:initial /bin/bash

+the remainder of this text assumes you are at the command line within the Docker image.

-Only keeping the fields from the repositories actually needed to replicate the studies of intrest in the triplits paper, the raw data is about 160M uncompressed and about 26M gzipped:
+By only keeping the fields from the repositories actually needed to replicate the studies in the triplets paper, the raw data is about 160M uncompressed and about 26M gzipped:
 	ls -1 rawdata/
 	IC_knownfilter.list						# (P.I.) curated list of institution codes
 	VN_vouchers.unl.gz						# well formed DwCT assembled from VertNet's ic cc & cn locus_voucher.tab.gz					# the locus and specimen_voucher field from vertebrate GenBank divisions sampleid_catalognum_bold_gbacc.tab.gz	# four fields from BOLD chordate records 2 might have DwCTs

-The gziped files are write protected so we always have a pristine copy to fall back on if our experiments become unintentionally destructive.
+The gzipped files are write protected so we always have a pristine copy to fall back on if our experiments become unintentionally destructive.

 The easiest way to begin processing this data is with 'zcat', as in:
 	zcat rawdata/VN_vouchers.unl.gz | wc -l